nf-core/website/src/content/docs/contributing/nf_core_basic_training.md

 # Building a pipeline from (existing) components

 Nextflow pipelines can be build in a very modular fashion.
 In nf-core, we have simple building blocks available: nf-core/modules.
-They are wrappers around usually individual tools.
+Usually, they are wrappers around individual tools.
 In addition, we have subworkflows: smaller pre-build pipeline chunks.
 You can think about the modules as Lego bricks and subworkflows as pre-build chunks that can be added to various sets.
 These components are centrally available for all Nextflow pipelines.
-To make working with them easy, we have can use `nf-core/tools`
+To make working with them easy, you can use `nf-core/tools`.

 ## Adding an existing nf-core module